jmoiron/jigo/README.md

 ### Arithmetic

-* The basic arithmetic operators `+,-,/,*` work as expected on numerics of the same type.  `%` is only defined on integers, as in Go.
+* The basic arithmetic operators `+,-,/,*` work as expected on numerics of the same type.  `%` is only defined on integers, as in Go, and has the same behavior as Go's `%` operator, which *differs* from Python's.
 The extended operators `**,//` do power and floor-div, repsepctfully.
 * If floats and ints are mixed, all values are coerced to float64 for the computation.
 * String concatenation is allowed via the `~` operator, which coerces all